 The GWSA provides any person the right to sue the Secretary of the Agency of Natural.
 Resources (ANR) if rules are not adopted as required by the GWSA.
 It also authorizes any person to sue the Secretary by filing a lawsuit that alleges that the rules adopted by the Secretary failed to achieve the greenhouse gas emissions requirements pursuant to the GWSA.

-The Vermont Climate Council--Additional Duties
+The Vermont Climate Council - Additional Duties

 In addition to the development adoption of the a Climate Action Plan, the Council is charged with recommending necessary legislation to the General Assembly concerning: